Sexual Misconduct Policy & Protocol for Students

 Freedom from Retaliation

 The university will not tolerate any form of direct or indirect harassment, retaliation, or intimidation of an individual who makes a report of sexual misconduct or is or perceived to be involved in an investigation or hearing of a report of sexual misconduct.
 Retaliation includes but is not limited to ostracizing the person, pressuring a person to drop or not support a report or complaint or providing false or misleading information, or otherwise engaging in conduct that may reasonably be perceived to affect adversely that person's educational, living, or work environment.
 Retaliation is a violation of university policy; sanctions for retaliation can include probation, suspension or dismissal from the university.

 Filing a Formal Complaint of Sexual Misconduct

-A student who has been the recipient of unwelcome sexual behavior by another student is encouraged to file a complaint with the Office of Rights and Responsibilities (Conduct Office) as soon as possible after an incident occurs.
+A person who has been the recipient of unwelcome sexual behavior by a student is encouraged to file a complaint with the Office of Rights and Responsibilities (Conduct Office) as soon as possible after an incident occurs.
 The Office of Rights and Responsibilities coordinates the conduct process for students who have allegedly violated the Standards of Conduct, which includes this policy.

 To file a formal complaint of sexual misconduct to be adjudicated through the conduct process, a written complaint including the names of the involved parties must be submitted to the Office of Rights and Responsibilities.
 For information or to file a formal complaint, contact Lori Johnson, Office of Rights and Responsibilities, Doney Hall 101, 503-370-6212, email@example.com.
 Students may also report a formal complaint of sexual misconduct through the Sexual Misconduct Reporting Form.
 Speaking with someone from the Office of Rights and Responsibilities or completing the Sexual Misconduct Reporting Form does not commit you to filing a formal complaint.